fWd82/Pakistan-Mobile-Number-Validator/README.md

 Test it online on [RegExr](https://regexr.com/62e63)

-it will pass these two formats:
+it will pass these two formats (along with above mentioned):

         0300 1234567
         0300-1234567